Coo Coo Marlin’s career began almost by accident. His brother Jack campaigned a car at Hohenwald Speedway in Tennessee, but didn’t show up one night.

 Editor’s Note: With the offseason in full swing, Mirror Driving is off this week.
 Look for a brand new edition to come out next week before the holidays!
 In its place, we bring you this classic Mirror Driving column from July… a solid reminder of how some problems remain unsolved long after the season fades …

-in light of a debate I’ve seen in a couple of other venues, I decided to compare Jimmie Johnson’s stellar 2006 championship campaign with some of the greatest championship seasons of all-time to see where it stacks up.
+I decided to compare Jimmie Johnson’s 2006 NASCAR championship campaign with some of the greatest championship seasons of all-time to see where it stacks up.